niksilver/board-game-framework/docs/concepts.md

 ### Peer

-See details above for what's in a Peer envelope.
+As explained above, when a client sends a message it is received by those other clients as a Peer envelope, and the Receipt field is false.

-### Receipt
+Additionally, the sending client receives its own message back.

-When a client sends a message, not only to the other clients receive a Peer envelope, but it receives the its own message back as a Receipt envelope.
-When a client receives a Receipt envelope it is exactly the same as the Peer envelope received by others, except that the `Intent` field has the value `Receipt`.
+This received message is exactly the same one as all the other clients receive, except that the Receipt field is true.

 So suppose, as above,
 client `123.456` is in a game with two other clients, `222.234`